nixcodeit/nixcode-ai/.nixcode/init.md

 1. **User Input Flow**:
    - User types in the terminal interface
    - Input is processed based on the current input mode (Normal, Insert, Command)
-   - Commands are executed or messages are sent to the LLM
+   - Commands are executed or messages are sent to the Nixcode component

 2. **LLM Interaction Flow**:
    - Messages are sent to the LLM via the Anthropic API
-   - Responses are streamed back and displayed progressively
+   - Responses are streamed back via the event system
-   - Events are dispatched through the app event channel
+   - Events are dispatched through the standardized event channels
+   - State changes are managed by the Nixcode component
+   - UI updates in response to events
    - Input costs are tracked and displayed

 3. **Tool Execution Flow**:
    - LLM response may include tool invocation requests
    - Tool requests are identified and executed based on configuration
+   - Tool execution status is communicated via events
    - Results are sent back to the LLM
    - Conversation continues with tool output context